Abraarkhan/Java_Algorithms/README.md

 # Java_Algorithms

+An beginner friendly introduction to open-source via competetive programing.

+The purpose of the program should be issued as a comment line at the very top of the program.

-Better solution to CP questions in Java
+Better solution to CP questions in Java.

+The Pull Requests will be merged after thorough checking.

+Keep Coding!